spacedrone404/on-screen-food-menu/README.md

 Webpack environment is used for a frontend foundation.
 PUG syntax is used instead of plain HTML.

 ► TECHNOLOGY STACK
-Developed on Windows 7 x64 ESU.
+Developed on Windows 7 x64 ESU

 FRONTEND SIDE
 #############